 If I had a dollar for every time I was on an insanely long bus ride with no bathroom breaks except a 2 minute stop where all the men get off the bus and piss on the side of the highway and all the women sit there with their legs double crossed.
 I finally got myself a device that lets you stand up and pee like a dude.
 It’s basically a piss funnel and it’s great.
 You don’t need to pull down your pants.
 It is very discrete.
-There are two kinds that I know about; the soft silicone ones and the hard plastic ones.
+There are two kinds that I know of; the soft silicone ones and the hard plastic ones.
 The soft ones are much more compact but I have heard from some women that they sometimes leak.
 Yeah, you really don’t want to piss down your leg in the middle of a trip.
 I have the hard plastic one.
 The brand I use is called P-Style.
 It works like a charm and has never leaked.
 I just bring a small water bottle with me, give it a rinse and keep it in a Ziplock bag, inside a pretty discreet pouch.
-And no matter what situation you are in, wet wipes are you friend.
+And girls, no matter what situation you find yourself in, wet wipes are you friend.

 4. Health and Beauty: